|Home||Calendar||Training||Awards *||Publications||Flyers||Links||Contact Us|

 Patches are sometimes sewn to the backpack or pack cover.
 This has the disadvantage of degrading the waterproofing of these items.
 It also subjects the patches to dirt, moisture, abrasion, and possible loss.
 A "brag rag", which can be attached to a backpack or separately displayed on an appropriate occasion, is an excellent way to protect and show the awards.

 As mentioned earlier, the other Councils of the Southern California and adjacent areas sponsor many, many High Adventure awards, to encourage backpacking, rafting, bicycling, soaring, peak climbing, conservation work, and other outdoor activities.
 Practically all of them may be earned by members of your Unit.
 These awards are recognized by the Greater Los Angeles Area Council and most may be obtained through the Scout Shop in the Cushman Watt Scout Center.
-Most of these awards involve outings to locations that fall within coverage of a Tour and Activity Plan.

 As with awards that are sponsored by the GLAAC-HAT, it is imperative that the Unit Leadership learn all of the requirements for the award and then satisfy them before applying for it.
 If the award is new to the Unit, it would be prudent to contact the sponsoring Council before the activity and request a copy of the current requirements.
 Some of these awards do not recognize 1,000 feet of elevation gain as an equivalent to two miles of backpacking, for example.
 There may be other differences in computing mileage, qualifying nights of camping, etc. All of these matters are at the discretion of the sponsor of the award.